Do you meet Child Safe Standards?

 - all employers must keep records of employment during the course of the child's employment.

 Did you know you may be eligible for one-on-one support and guidance?
 Visit our page on the Child Employment Small Business Information Service to find out more.

-*unless subject to prior agreement with child employment
+*unless subject to prior agreement with the Wage Inspectorate.

 Online application – Child Employment Portal

 We encourage you to utilise the Child Employment Portal – it has many time saving features, and can be used for:

 - applying for a permit

 - applying to vary hours of work or rest breaks

 - copying an application